Get started

-This guide provides step-by-step instructions on how to activate and start using NGINX One.
+This guide provides step-by-step instructions on how to activate and start using the F5 NGINX One Console.
 NGINX One is a management console for monitoring and managing NGINX data plane instances.

 Enable the NGINX One service